 This article has been reviewed since its original publish date for accuracy, pricing and availability.
 We stand by our list of top instant pot picks.

 Instant Pot started the multi-cooker craze, and the Duo (the brand’s most-popular model) does not disappoint.
 With seven functions and eight presets, it performed very well in all our tests: fluffy and tender rice, moist chicken and hummus-ready chickpeas.
-It comes with a great cheat sheet for pressure cooking dozens of different items and is one of the more affordable options in our lineup.
+It comes with a great cheat sheet for pressure cooking dozens of different items and is the most affordable option in our lineup.
 It also comes in a variety of colors and styles.
 Like its predecessor models, the lid can be difficult to lock and the lack of an on/off button is definite a downside.
 Some newer models like the Instant Pot Max fix some of these issues with the addition of an on/off button, pressure notifications and a simpler lid, but come at a higher price point.

 The packaging tells you this machine is going to be sleek and modern.
 All-black with a seamless digital interface that communicates every stage of cooking, it’s the smartest model we tested and performed well in all our tests.
 The inner pot is non-stick and owners can download the CHEF iQ app to their phone and sync with the multi-cooker to access recipes and more than 100 presets.
 It can also store your favorite recipes and even has a built-in scale to make instant calculations and suggested settings and cooking times if you're winging it.

 With 14 presets — including eggs and cake — and nine functions, this multi-cooker kept up with the rest in our testing.
 Its biggest advantage is clean-up.
 Unlike the other models, all its parts are dishwasher safe: everything from the silicone gaskets, to the pot insert to the lid.
 It comes in all-black — a nice departure from stainless steel — with some bright red accessories like silicone oven mitts and an extra gasket.